feagi/feagi/feagi/pns/README.md

 To integrate a new agent type:

-1. Implement agent using feagi-agent-sdk (Rust) or feagi-connector (Python)
+1. Implement agent using feagi-agent (Rust) or feagi-connector (Python)
 2. Define capabilities during registration (sensory/motor/visualization)
 3. Serialize sensory data to XYZP binary format
 4. Connect to appropriate ZMQ streams: